 A local attorney is questioning why evidence from a 2013 deputy-involved deadly shooting has been destroyed and possibly misplaced.

-Stuart Kaplan is representing the family of Richard Haston.
-He was shot and killed by Martin County Deputy James Warren in 2013.
+Stuart Kaplan is representing the family of Richard Haston, who was shot and killed by Martin County Deputy James Warren in 2013.

 Warren was cleared by a Grand Jury of any criminal charges, but Haston's family is pursuing a civil lawsuit against the Martin County Sheriff's Office.